GAM-team/GAM/docs/Chrome-Policies.md

 chrome.devices.managedguest.ShowCastSessionsStartedByOtherDevices: Show media controls for Google Cast sessions started by other devices on the local network.
   showCastSessionsStartedByOtherDevices: TYPE_ENUM
-    UNSET: Use the system default.
+    UNSET: Use the default Chrome setting.
     FALSE: Do not show media controls for Google Cast sessions started by other devices.
     TRUE: Show media controls for Google Cast sessions started by other devices.